eendebakpt/oapackage/docs/generation.rst

 In :cite:`EendebakSO` it is shown that one can optimize a linear combination of the :math:`D`-efficiency and :math:`D_s`-efficiency to generate a rich set of optimal designs with various efficiency.
-From the generated designs the optimal ones accoring to Pareto optimality can be selected.
+From the generated designs the optimal ones according to Pareto optimality can be selected.